 Alternative Asset Classes

-YieldStreet offers debt-based alternative investments with a low correlation to the stock market.
-Their originators’ network provide the loans which are backed by collateral from the borrower.
+Yieldstreet offers debt-based alternative investments with a low correlation to the stock market.
+Their originators’ network provides the loans which are backed by collateral from the borrower.

 Art Finance connects borrowers (art dealers, collectors, and corporate clients are most common) with investors in the form of debt-based lending using art as collateral.
 The art must be blue-chip from established artists.